 Why try it

-You'll love this Quick, Easy Jamaican Jerk Chicken Recipe, and perhaps get inspired to try the original version.
+You'll love how quick and easy this Jamaican jerk chicken recipe is, and perhaps get inspired to try the original version in its home country.

 One of the best ways to learn more about your own culture is to study that of your neighbors.
 Not surprisingly Caribbean cuisines have more in common when it comes to ingredients and cooking methods than they have differences.